Bates students selected to present research on Capitol Hill

 Brown agrees.
 “I had people chatting with me for half an hour about my topic and how it related to what they were doing at their jobs.”

 The Bates students met with congressional staff from both Maine and their home states, and Brown also met face-to-face with Maine congressman Michael Michaud.

 CUR’s ultimate goal for the gathering is to show the flag for undergraduate research as Congress makes funding decisions.

 “It’s important that students meet with the senators and reps,” Brown says, “because they’ll get to see what the next generation is thinking about and looking at, and why.”

 The Council on Undergraduate Research, founded in 1978, is a national organization supporting and promoting high-quality research and scholarship collaborations between faculty and undergraduates.
 The council is a grassroots organization, funded by dues paid by colleges and comprehensive universities.

-Tags: access to education Council on Undergraduate Research healthcare Mariam Alam Natalie Brown pictograms politics of education Posters on the Hill public health Somalis
+Tags: access to education Council on Undergraduate Research Healthcare interdisciplinary studies Mariam Alam Natalie Brown pictograms politics of education Posters on the Hill public health Somalis